 Each week, you will find all the materials for the week packaged together on Quercus.
-This may include lecture videos, tutorial demonstrations, reading either in the text or available online, homework on the Mindtap platform, surveys to complete, outside videos, interactive activities, assignments, or other content.
+This may include lecture videos, tutorial demonstrations, reading either in the text or available online, homework on Mindtap, surveys to complete, outside videos, interactive activities, assignments, or other content.
 Unless otherwise indicated, all materials assigned are required.